Originally set to release on January 23, the final Rebuild of Evangelion movie’s cinema release has been delayed once again.

 The fourth and final Rebuild of Evangelion movie was first set to release in June 2020, but it was postponed to 2021 due to the COVID-19 pandemic.
 Now, Evangelion fans must wait even longer to see the finale of the Rebuild movie series.

 In case you’re unfamiliar, Evangelion 3.0 + 1.0 serves as the conclustion to the Rebuild of Evangelion film saga.
 The Rebuild saga is a re-imagining of Hideaki Anno’s Neon Genesis Evangelion anime series.
 As a re-imagining, the Rebuild series features major departures from the story of the original anime series.
-The Rebuild movies even introduce new characters.
+The Rebuild movies even introduces new characters.

 The first Rebuild of Evangelion film–Evangelion: 1.0 You Are (Not) Alone, was released in Japan back in September 2007.
 The second and third rebuild movies were then released in June 2009 and November 2012 respectively.